angchester/DSA4262_2510_cookbooked/README.md

 Ensure that you are in the `DSA4262_2510_cookbooked` folder before running any commands.

-To run the prediction script, you can run main.py and input in the data in `.json.gz` or `.json` in the following format.
+To run the prediction script, you can run `main.py` and input in the data in `.json.gz` or `.json` in the following format.
 (If you are using Windows, replace python3 with python)
 ```bash
 python3 main.py {data}.json.gz
 # or
 python3 main.py {data}.json
 ```
-Replace `{data}` with the name of the dataset file.
+Replace `{data}` with the filename only (e.g `testdata`)

+You **do not need to include the folder path** such as `/data/test.json.gz`.
+The script automatically searches for all files inside the `/data` directory.
+As such, ensure that all dataset files you wish to predict are placed inside `/data` folder.

 To test the model with a sample data
 ```bash